Do Iron Supplements Affect Your Period?

 Does Iron Supplementation Help with Period Cramps?

 There isn't strong evidence to suggest that iron supplements can alleviate menstrual cramps (dysmenorrhea).
-However, maintaining adequate iron levels may help maintain your overall wellbeing as well as indirectly influence how you experience and manage period symptoms.
+However, maintaining adequate iron levels helps maintain your overall wellbeing as well as indirectly influencing how you experience and manage period symptoms.

 For specific relief from period cramps, other treatments such as non-steroidal anti-inflammatory drugs (NSAIDs), heat therapy, and certain lifestyle changes are more commonly recommended.